phac-nml/biohansel/docs/source/installation-docs/command-line.rst

 There are three ways to install the latest version of biohansel to run analyses through the use of the command line.
 These instructions have been tested for linux terminal and thus, no comments on the other operating system instructions can be found here at the moment.
 MAC should be extremely similar once you install Miniconda following the MAC installation steps. biohansel commands have not been tested for the Windows OS terminal.

-biohansel on Miniconda Linux Installation Instructions
+Biohansel on Miniconda Linux Installation Instructions
 ------------------------------------------------------

 Miniconda is a mini version of `Anaconda <https://conda.io/projects/conda/en/latest/glossary.html#anaconda-glossary>`_ that includes only conda and its dependencies.
 If you wish to `install Anaconda <https://docs.continuum.io/anaconda/install.html>`_ then follow the steps found on the Anaconda installation instructions page and join back at step 5.